DefinitelyTyped/DefinitelyTyped/meteor/README.md

 ##Defining Collections
 In TypeScript, global variables are not allowed, and in a Meteor app, creating a local variable (using `var <varName>`) limits a variable's scope to the file.
 However, you will probably want to define variables, such as collections, that can be used across files.
-In the case of collections, one way to work around these limitations is to wrap each collection within a module, and then make the module globally accessible.
-Here is an example using posts.ts:
+In the case of collections, one way to work around these limitations is to wrap the definitions of all collections within a module, and then make the module globally accessible.
+Here is an example (collections/models.ts):

-	module PostsModel {
+	module Models {
 	  export var Posts = new Meteor.Collection('posts');
+	  export var Comments = new Meteor.Collection('comments');
+	  export var Notifications = new Meteor.Collection('notifications');

+	  export var createCommentNotification = function (comment) {
+	    var post = Posts.findOne(comment.postId);
+	    Notifications.insert({
+	      userId: post.userId,
+	      postId: post._id,
+	      commentId: comment._id,
+	      commenterName: comment.author,
+	      read: false
+	    });
 	  };

+	}

-	this.PostsModel = PostsModel;
+	this.Models = Models;

-You can then access the Posts collection by placing something similar to `/// <reference path='../../../collections/posts.ts'/>` at the top of a TypeScript file.
+You can then access the Posts collection by placing something similar to `/// <reference path='../../../collections/models.ts'/>` at the top of a TypeScript file.
 The code within the file something would look something like this:

-	PostsModel.Posts.findOne(Session.get('currentPostId'));
+	Models.Posts.findOne(Session.get('currentPostId'));

+For organizational purposes, any additional code related to each Collection can be placed in a separate file per each collection.
+Alternatively, you could wrap each collection in its own module (e.g. PostsModel for posts, CommentsModel for comments).

 ##Reference app